Sam Huntington: Career

-Huntington's first role role was in the 1995 instructional video "Microsoft Windows 95 Video Guide" playing the character "Joystick Johnny", starring Jennifer Aniston and Matthew Perry.
-Huntington's second role was in the 1996 television movie Harvest of Fire, which starred Lolita Davidovich.
+Huntington's first role was in the 1995 instructional video "Microsoft Windows 95 Video Guide" playing the character "Joystick Johnny", starring Jennifer Aniston and Matthew Perry.
+Huntington's second role was in the 1996 television film Harvest of Fire, which starred Lolita Davidovich.
 He then appeared opposite Tim Allen in Disney's Jungle 2 Jungle the following year.
-He has appeared in films Detroit Rock City, Not Another Teen Movie, Sleepover, Rolling Kansas, Freshman Orientation, In Enemy Hands and River's End.
-He has guest starred in CSI: Miami, CSI: NY, Law & Order, and Veronica Mars.
+He has appeared in many feature films such as Detroit Rock City, Not Another Teen Movie, Sleepover, Rolling Kansas, Freshman Orientation, In Enemy Hands and River's End.
+He has also guest starred in television series such as CSI: Miami, CSI: NY, Law & Order, and Veronica Mars.
 He was also in the History Channel's documentary The States, when it covered New Hampshire.

 Huntington appeared in Bryan Singer's 2006 film Superman Returns as Jimmy Olsen.
 He starred in the 2009 comedy film Fanboys, and again co-starred with Superman actor Brandon Routh in the live action film adaptation of Dylan Dog: Dead of Night.

 In 2011, he was cast in the Syfy television series Being Human as Josh Levison, a werewolf.
 The series lasted four 13-episode seasons (a total of 52 episodes), and its final episode aired in April 2014.
 He also served as a guest on the second season of the reality television game show Face Off.

 From autumn 2015 through spring 2017, Huntington appeared as the "special guest star" in his recurring role of quirky coroner Mitchie Mendelson on the Fox series Rosewood.
 The series was cancelled in May 2017 after two seasons.

-On December 7, 2017, Huntington appeared briefly in the role of (detective) Sammy in USA Network's telefilm Psych: The Movie.
+On December 7, 2017, Huntington appeared briefly in the role of detective Sammy in USA Network's telefilm Psych: The Movie.